Who can foster

 Age

 You need to be 25 years old to start fostering.
-There is no upper age limit - one of our current foster carers is 84!
+There is no upper age limit - one of our current foster parents is 84!

 Living arrangements

-Foster carers can have all sorts of different living arrangements.
+Foster parents can have all sorts of different living arrangements.

 Home ownership